 I’m all for saving and protecting the environment – I find Greta Thunberg an articulate, inspiring young woman.
 She knows that intelligent discourse, peaceful protest, and education are the means to get people who may be sympathetic to her cause to think about these issues.
 She knows the urgency of the environmental crisis the world is in but realizes the situation cannot be rectified overnight.
 She is a nuanced thinker and knows solutions are not simple.
 She is someone for whom I have a great deal of respect, and she has truth on her side.

-On the other hand, I’m not sure which side groups like Last Generation are on, or what they think they’re accomplishing with these acts of vandalism, which often involve the throwing of food; it’s as if John Blutarsky conceives and organizes their demonstrations.
+On the other hand, I’m not sure which side groups like Last Generation are on, or what they think they’re accomplishing with these acts of vandalism, which often involve the throwing of food; it’s as if their demonstrations are conceived and organized by John Blutarsky.
 Greta Thunberg they are not.
 Gustav Klimt they are not.

 1 Simon & Shuster (1974).